The energy price cap and the Energy Price Guarantee schemes explained

 What effect will the changes to the price cap have on bills?

-No, neither the energy price cap nor the Energy Price Guarantee are a limit on how much you’ll pay in total.
+No, the energy price cap isn't a limit on how much you’ll pay in total.
 Your total bill depends on:

 - How much energy you use